Skip to main content

 • to assist projects that are about to protect the freedom of religion, with particular reference to persecuted Christian and other religious minorities.

 The programme may be supported, inter alia, by volunteering.
-In accordance with the applicable law, the program thus provides opportunities for the young generation to develop their attitudes, to strengthen the role of volunteering and to develop global responsibility.
-[Act CXX of 2018 on the Hungary Helps Programme (2018. évi CXX. törvény a Hungary Helps Programról)]
+The Hungarian Government supports the programme in each year with an average amount of HUF 3 billion (about EUR 7.7 million).
+The programme provides opportunities for the young generation to develop their attitudes, to strengthen the role of volunteering and to develop global responsibility.

 Development cooperation activities